Yoga and Ritual Cannot Reach

 भावेंवीण देव न कळे निःसंदेह | गुरुवीण अनुभव कैसा कळे || २ ||

-Without devotion, God cannot be known - no doubt about it.
-And without a guru, how will experience ever make sense?
+Without devotion, God cannot be known.
+There is no doubt of it.
+And without a guru, how can experience be understood?

 The first verse demolished.
 This verse builds.
 And what it builds is breathtakingly simple: without bhava, the inner feeling that arises when the whole being turns toward God, the divine cannot be known.
 No doubt about it, Dnyaneshwar says.
 Nihsandeha.
 And without a guru, the experiences that grace sends you will remain beautiful but unreadable.
 Two keys for two locks.
 Bhava opens the door to God.
 The guru helps you understand what you find on the other side.